 The Best Museums for Kids in Los Angeles

-Man, nothing makes us bristle than people calling LA a cultural wasteland.
-Not only do we have world class opera, ballet, symphony and some of the best food on the planet – Los Angeles also has a wealth of fantastic museums.
-You could visit a new one every week for a year without repeats.
-And each of them has something that will appeal to kiddos – whether it’s playing “I Spy” in art galleries or learning about the history and culture of the City of Angels.
-But there are some museums that are pure kid nirvana: places with interactive exhibits, cool experiments, live animals, and spectacular play spaces.
-In short, there are museums that are perfect places to spend the whole day (or many days) with kids of all ages.
-These are our picks for the best museums for kids in LA:
+Nothing makes us bristle more than people calling LA a cultural wasteland!
+Not only do we have world class opera, ballet, symphony and some of the best food on the planet – Los Angeles also has a wealth of fantastic museums, many of them pure kid nirvana: places with interactive exhibits, cool experiments, live animals, and spectacular play spaces.
+In short, these museums are perfect places to spend the whole day (or many days) with kids of all ages.

 Zimmer Children’s Museum, Miracle Mile